Go Programming - Basics

 }

-Go has a dynamic type: any
+Go has also a dynamic type: any

 func PrintVariableDetails(v any) {